-For an emergency, dial “911″ or dial “9-911″ from a campus phone.
+For an emergency, dial “911″.
 The Brunswick County Emergency Services center (911) will immediately alert BCC Police by radio and telephone.
 For non-emergencies, dial 910-755-7330 (office).
 To leave information anonymously dial 910-755-7410 (for non-emergencies) and leave a message on the recorded line or by e-mailing the following: firstname.lastname@example.org.
 All e-mails and phone messages are checked several times daily and all information will be addressed promptly.

 See below for the Brunswick Community College Emergency Action Plan.

 Campus Crime Report